Loss of retirement income fund

 Risk is inherent in the generating of investment returns and in each element of the investment decision-making process; therefore, risk measurement and risk management are integral to prudent investing and the investment management program.

-The primary risk is that investment returns, taken together with a reasonable level of contributions, may be insufficient to meet the long-term obligations for which the Fund is established.
-This risk may reduce the amount of LRI benefits available to beneficiaries.
-WSIB considers this risk in developing the Policy Asset Mix.
+The primary inherent risk of the Fund is that investment returns may not enhance the value of accumulated contributions as expected.
+This risk may reduce the amount of LRI benefits available to beneficiaries compared to expectations.
+The WSIB considers this risk in developing the Policy Asset Mix.

 11.2.
 Diversification